billorcutt/lily/README.md

 lily
 ====

-Lily is a browser-based, visual programming environment written in JavaScript.
+Lily was a browser-based, visual programming environment written in JavaScript.
+(Importing from Google Code for archiving and unlikely resurrection)